toolbarthomas/select-autosuggest/README.md

 <script>
   // Ensure the actual library is loaded. window.addEventListener("DOMContentLoaded", (event) => {
-    // SelectAutosuggest should be avaible within the window Object. const select = new SelectAutosuggest();
+    // SelectAutosuggest should be available within the window Object. const select = new SelectAutosuggest();

     select.start();